tddg/cs571-spring20/proj3.md

 simple but beautiful method to measure numerous aspects of cache hierarchies, all with a very simple user-level program.
 Read his work for more details.

-The basic idea is t access some number of pages within a large data structure (e.g., an array) and to time those accesses.
+The basic idea is to access some number of pages within a large data structure (e.g., an array) and to time those accesses.
 For example, let's say the TLB size of a machine happens to be 4 (which would be very small, but useful for the purpose of this discussion).
 If you